pydicom/pydicom/pydicom/data/test_files/README.txt

   * NM1_JPLY from ftp://medical.nema.org/MEDICAL/Dicom/DataSets/WG04/
   * 1.2.840.10008.1.2.4.51 Default Transfer Syntax for Lossy JPEG 12-bit
   * GDCM prints when reading this file: "Unsupported JPEG data precision 12" and "Invalid SOS parameters for sequential JPEG", although it does appear to be read properly

+liver.dcm
+  * The DICOM SEG example was generated using the dcmqi library: https://github.com/qiicr/dcmqi
+  * Provided by Andrey Fedorov (@fedorov)

 Created by a commercial radiotherapy treatment planning system and modified: rtplan.dcm       Implicit VR, Little Endian